soma00333/profile/docs/work_experience/cybereason.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>I fixed the availability issues and made the system reliable for the customer with 100,000 employees.</td>
+      <td>As a result, I fixed the availability issues and made the system reliable for the customer with 100,000 employees.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>